Alternative High School

 - Apprenticeships or other career-related pathways

-The Alternative High School HSED track offers a self-paced, friendly environment to earn the High School Equivalency Diploma (HSED).
-Upon completion, students are prepared to begin their job search or apply for college.
+The High School Equivalency Diploma (HSED) program gives students a self-paced, friendly environment to complete a credential that prepares them to begin their job search or apply to college.

 - 17 years of age

 - 70% on TABE Success Assessment